ulupo/giotto-ph/paper/paper.md

   - Support for enclosing radius.
 The *(minimum) enclosing radius* of a finite metric space is the radius of the smallest enclosing ball of that space.
 Simplices with higher filtration values than the enclosing radius can be safely omitted without changing the final barcode.
-When the enclosing radius is considerably smaller than the maximum distance in the data, doing so can lead to dramatic improvements in run-time and memory usage [@henselmanghristl6, @henselmanpetrusek2020matroids].
-Unless the user specifies a threshold, *giotto-ph* makes use of the enclosing radius optimization.
-An element of novelty in our interface is that, when both the enclosing radius is computed and EC is enabled, the input distance matrix/weighted graph is thresholded *before* being passed to the EC backend.
-This can lead to substantial run-time improvements for the EC step.

   - Weighted VR filtrations.
 Distance-to-measure (DTM) based filtrations [@anai2020dtmbased] address re-weight vertices and distances according to